maddy9978/Mahadev-Pandey/README.md

 - **Line Chart:** Units Sold trend from 2010–2017 showing fluctuation patterns
 - **Donut Chart:** Revenue breakdown by Item Type — Cosmetics = 26.65% share
 - **Clustered Bar Chart:** Order Priority count by Region (Critical/High/Medium/Low breakdown)

+- ### Page 3 – Sales Performance Analysis
+- **Region Table:** Regional comparison of Sum of Unit Price, with Sub-Saharan Africa leading at 9.35K
+- **Pie Chart:** Item Type contribution to Sum of Unit Price – Office Supplies holds the largest share at 28.24%, followed by Household and Cosmetics
+- **Stacked Column Chart:** Total Profit by Item Type and Sales Channel – Cosmetics is the most profitable category across Online and Offline sales
+- **Funnel Chart:** Total Cost by Item Type – Office Supplies, Household, and Cosmetics are the highest cost-driving categories
+- **Stacked Bar Chart:** Total Profit by Order Priority and Item Type – High priority orders contribute the highest profit, led mainly by Cosmetics and Household

 ---